LilianGong/NotesforIT/intro to IT.md

 rm -r ~/my_file *remove a directory*<br>
 * #### display file contents<br>
-cat ~/yellow.txt <br> *display the whole file* less ~/large_file.txt<br> *display the first page, and use enter to go by lines, use tab to go by pages, and q to quit*
+cat ~/yellow.txt <br> *display the whole file* less ~/large_file.txt<br> *display the first page, and use enter /down to go by lines, use tab to go by pages, q to quit, g to the first line, G t*

 * #### download software that is commonly used<br>